Sisters of St. Joseph: Foundation

 The Congregation of the Sisters of St. Joseph was founded by Jean-Pierre Médaille (although older accounts attribute this to his brother, Jean Paul).
 Medaille sought to establish an ecclesiastically approved congregation of women who would profess simple vows, live in a small group, with no specific apostolates and would dress in a common garb of the women of their day.
-The original six sisters were Anna Brun, an orphan; Marguerite Burdier; war widow, Claudia Chastel; Anna Chraleyer; Anna Vey, age 15; and Francoise Eyraud, a hospital administrator, served as superior of the new community for 30 years.
+The original six sisters were Anna Brun, an orphan; Marguerite Burdier; war widow, Claudia Chastel; Anna Chaleyer; Anna Vey, age 15; and Françoise Eyraud, a hospital administrator, served as superior of the new community for 30 years.
 The Bishop of LePuy, France, Henri de Maupas gave the foundation canonical status.
 Although the Congregation celebrates October 15, 1650 as its beginning, there is evidence that points to an earlier founding, more likely between 1646 and 1650.
 All the women made ribbon and lace that gave them some income to support themselves.
 In turn they taught others to make lace and ribbon.

 The new Congregation enjoyed rapid growth, expanding into eighteen houses during the first decade.
 By the time of the French Revolution, almost 150 years later, the Sisters had spread to twelve dioceses in the southeast corner of France.
 The Congregation of Saint Joseph was disbanded during the French Revolution.
 The convents and chapels of the community were confiscated in 1793.
 The Sisters were forced to choose between returning to their families or leaving France to join communities in other countries.
 Some Sisters who remained became martyrs.
 Three in Dauphiné and two in Haute-Loire were sent to the guillotine because they refused to take the Civil Oath.
 Others were imprisoned at St-Didier, Feurs and Clermont.

 Post-Revolutionary France

-The congregation was re-established in 1807 by Mother Saint John Fontbonne in Lyon, France.
+The congregation was re-established in 1807 by Jeanne Fontbonne in Lyon, France.
 As word of the Sisters' services and good deeds grew, dioceses throughout France requested the services of the restored Congregation.
 Houses were established in the dioceses of Lyon, Chambéry, Annecy, Gap, Bourg, and Bordeaux.

 In 1902 many French houses of the congregation were closed by the Government, in consequence of which a large number of Sisters left for Denmark, Russia and the United States.
 In 1996 the Congregation of the Sisters of St. Joseph of Bourg re-joined the Sisters of St. Joseph of Lyon as part of the latter's European Province.